The WISE R&D Program

-CEBRA has initiated an ambitious R&D program – WISE.
-We address these issues and discuss the role of architecture in lifelong learning.
+In 2019 CEBRA initiated an ambitious R&D program, WISE.
+WISE addresses and discusses the role of architecture in the pursuit of lifelong learning.
 The purpose of WISE is to bridge the ongoing and rapid change in the sectors of workspace and education to inform the design of buildings that stimulate learning and innovation.
-Moreover, WISE connects the ideas of the foremost thinkers of education and entrepreneurship, research and studies in sensory stimuli, cognitive psychology, and behaviorism with architecture.
+Moreover, WISE connects architecture with the ideas of the foremost thinkers of education and entrepreneurship, research and studies in sensory stimuli, cognitive psychology, and behaviorism.

 A WISE architecture